Bigness of adjoint linear subsystem and approximation theorems with ideal sheaves on weakly pseudoconvex manifolds: Global points separation, embedding and bigness theorem on weakly pseudoconvex manifolds

-\begin{theorem} Let $X$ be a weakly pseudoconvex manifold.
-If $X$ has a singular positive line bundle, then $X$ is generalized Moishezon.
-Conversely, if $X$ is generalized Moishezon, then there exist a singular semi-positive Hermitian metric $h$ on a holomorphic line bundle and analytic subsets $A$ and $B$ of $X$ with $\rom{codim}\,B\geq2$ such that $h$ is smooth on $X\setminus B$ and positive on $X\setminus (A\cup B)$. \end{theorem}
+\begin{theorem} If a weakly pseudoconvex manifold $X$ has a singular positive line bundle, then $X$ is generalized Moishezon.
+Conversely, if a complex manifold $X$ is generalized Moishezon, then there exist a singular semi-positive Hermitian metric $h$ on a holomorphic line bundle and analytic subsets $A$ and $B$ of $X$ such that $h$ is smooth on $X\setminus B$ and positive on $X\setminus (A\cup B)$. \end{theorem}